RobinBoers/molly-brown/README.md

 by the user who runs the binary.
 CGI processes will then be unable to read any of those sensitive files.
-If the binary is not SETUID but is run by the superuser/root, then Molly will change its UID to that of the `nobody` user before accepting network connections, so CGI processes will again not be able to read sensitive files.
+If the binary is not SETUID but is run by the superuser/root, then Molly will change its UID to that of the `nobody` user (or any other user specified with the `-u` option) before accepting network connections, so CGI processes will again not be able to read sensitive files.
 Note that while these measures can protect Molly's own sensitive files from CGI processes, CGI processes may still be able to read other sensitive files anywhere else on the system.
-Consider chroot()-ing Molly Brown into a small corner of the filesystem (see `ChrootDir` below) to reduce this risk.
+Consider chroot()-ing Molly Brown into a small corner of the filesystem (see discussion of the `-C` option at the start of the Running section) to reduce this risk.

 When compiled on GNU/Linux with Go versions 1.15 or earlier, Molly Brown is completley unable to reliably change its UID due to the way